Henry II, Duke of Lorraine: History and family

 Henry was the son of Charles III, Duke of Lorraine, and Claude of Valois, daughter of Henry II of France and Catherine de' Medici.
 His paternal grandparents were Francis I, Duke of Lorraine, and Christina of Denmark.
+The splendour of his baptism in Bar-le-Duc was recalled by his aunt Margaret of Valois, who was ten at the time.

 Henry married, firstly, Catherine of Bourbon, Duchess of Albret, daughter Antoine of Navarre and Jeanne d'Albret, sister of King Henry IV of France.
 The couple were married at the Château de Saint Germain-en-Laye outside Paris on 31 January 1599.
 The bride was already 39 years of age and the union was merely to secure relations with the House of Bourbon which had previously been rivals with the House of Lorraine.
 As Catherine was a Protestant and Henry was a Catholic, a papal dispensation was needed for the two to marry.
 Pope Clement VIII refused to grant a dispensation, but Catherine's brother, Henry, convinced their illegitimate half-brother, Charles, Archbishop of Rouen, to officiate at the wedding.

 Catherine died childless in 1604, aged 45.
 With no issue from that union, Duke Henry married, secondly, Margherita Gonzaga on 24 April 1606 in Mantua.
 She was the eldest daughter of Vincenzo Gonzaga, Duke of Mantua and his wife Eleonora de' Medici.
 Margherita's sister Eleonor Gonzaga was a future Holy Roman Empress.

 Henry was succeeded by his younger brother as Francis II, Duke of Lorraine.